xy-kasumi/Spark-pulser/docs/user-PULSER.md

 ### Power Supply
 Screw terminal on the left side
-* DC 36V, 4.2A minimum
+* DC 36V, 16A minimum (for discharge power)

-If the power supply is below 4.2 A, the microcontroller might reset accidentally at high-power setting.
-Above 4.2 A should be fine, but too much output (e.g. 10 A) will increase the damage in case of firmware bug.
+* DC 12V, 2A minimum (for uC, fans, gate drivers)

 ### Indicators

 * Status (white) LED: ON if OK.
 Blinks if error.
 OFF means hardware or firmware failure.
 * Power (red) LED: Indicates that electrodes are potentially energized.
-Blinks if error.

 Even after sudden power failure, electrodes should be in high-impedance state if the Power (red) LED is OFF.
 When the board enters an error state, the only way to recover is through a power reset.